 • 3 months, 10 hours/month, or 30 hours of English, foreign language, or literacy tutoring experience with primary, middle, or high school students or adults

-• Experience in the following areas: teaching Literacy; teaching large multi-level classes; classroom management
+• Experience in teaching large multi-level classes, and/or classroom management

-• Tolerance for uncertainty and patience for working within a challenged educational system with low levels of literacy, as well as teachers with limited and/or no training
+• Experience working in challenged educational systems, including low literacy levels, as well as teachers with limited or no training

 Required Language Skills

-Religion- Longstanding traditions and customs are still strong outside of the major population centers.
+Longstanding traditions and customs are still strong outside of the major population centers.
 Christianity has been thoroughly integrated into Vanuatu culture since Christian missionaries first arrived in the middle of the nineteenth century.
-Village church attendance will likely be expected within communities, especially in rural communities.
-Volunteers will not be pressured to join in religious traditions, though are encouraged to seek to understand and respect the importance religion hold in the lives of many Ni-Vanuatus.
+Village church attendance will likely be expected within communities, especially in rural areas.
+Volunteers will not be pressured to join in religious traditions, however they are encouraged to seek to understand and respect the importance religion holds in the lives of many Ni-Vanuatu.

-Demographic groups/Aspects of Diversity - Through inclusive recruitment and retention of staff and Volunteers, the Peace Corps seeks to reflect the rich diversity of the United States and bring diverse perspectives and solutions to development issues.
-Peace Corps/Vanuatu provides support to a diverse group of Volunteers, including LGBTQ individuals.
-Although identifying as LGBTQ is not illegal in Vanuatu, it is often not accepted.
+Through inclusive recruitment and retention of staff and Volunteers, the Peace Corps seeks to reflect the rich diversity of the United States and bring diverse perspectives and solutions to development issues.
+Peace Corps Vanuatu provides support to a diverse group of Volunteers, including LGBTQ individuals.
+Although identifying as LGBTQ is not illegal, it is often not accepted.
 However, LGBTQ Volunteers have served successfully in Vanuatu.
 There is also an inclusion group in Peace Corps Vanuatu to help address diversity challenges and provide support in country.